 When restoring historical wooden constructions in line with accepted conservation practices European Heritage Volunteers is usually concerned with slow, careful repairs using suitable materials and considers carefully the original structures even when this entails more work.
 For example, historic timber joints are preferred over the use of metal connecting elements and the works are carried out with great care down to the smallest details so that a repaired roof construction loses none of its original constructive and aesthetic quality.

-However, when dealing with the outer parts of a roof structure the priority is how best to protect the original substance against climatic influences and to avoid damages.
+However, when dealing with roof structures and roofings the priority is how best to protect the original substance against climatic influences and to avoid damages.
 The exteriors of a historical structure sustain the battering of the weather with frontal bouts of wind, rain and snow.
-In the case of Lohra Castle, the structures are more directly hit due to its elevated location above a hill, a situation which has increased during the last years due to the influence of Climate Change.
-Its geographical situation places the Lohra Castle in the line of stronger storms which have been rampaging over Germany in the past recent years dropping copious amounts of water and blowing powerful gusts of wind.
+In the case of Lohra Castle, the structures are more directly hit due to its elevated location above a hill, a situation which has increased during the last years due to the influence of climate change.
+Its geographical situation places Lohra Castle in the line of stronger storms which have been rampaging over Germany in the recent years dropping copious amounts of water and blowing powerful gusts of wind.
 Understandably, even the robust structures of these medieval edifices were not built to withstand such an aggressive onslaught by nature.
 Facing this increasingly unstable climate hazards posed to the historical structures, solutions are being thought to adapt conservation strategies into disaster risk planning.
 Preserving historic legacy for future generations is an important way to consolidate heritage conservation resilience.

-The works will be led by a master of carpentry who has additional education as “Restorer in Handicraft”.
+The project has been led by a master of carpentry who has additional education as “Restorer in Handicraft”.

-The project will take place from August, 16th, till August, 29th, 2020 and is organised by European Heritage Volunteers.
+The project was organised by European Heritage Volunteers.